-The project was started under the U.S. Military’s supervision, and it included various joint training directed by American instructors (mostly from U.S. Army Special Forces – Green Berets).
-ANACDO basic training lasted for three months.
-It had advanced tactical skills, infantry skills, and training in combat first aid and tactical management under fire, similar to the world’s standard.
-The American mission there was fully used as train and equipped, so they took over complete education and training management.
+The ANA Commando project was initially supervised by the U.S. military, with American instructors (mostly from the U.S. Army Special Forces, or Green Berets) providing joint training.
+The basic training for ANACDO lasted three months and included advanced tactical skills, infantry training, and combat first aid and tactical management under fire, all at a level comparable to international standards.
+The American mission was primarily focused on training and equipping the ANA Commandos, so they took on complete responsibility for education and training management.

-In the next few years, they had overdone dozens of operations and tasks alongside ISAF and American partner forces and gained experience until 2011, when the Afghanistan National Army decided to activate the ANA Special Operations Command (ANASOC).
-The Chief of the General Staff signed the new special forces headquarters in April 2011.
-The goal was for ANASOC continues to develop and implement its plans for the manning, training, and equipping of its forces while simultaneously achieving effects on the battlefield.
+In the following years, the ANA Commandos gained valuable experience by participating in numerous operations and missions alongside ISAF and American partner forces.
+In 2011, the Afghanistan National Army decided to establish the ANA Special Operations Command (ANASOC).
+The Chief of the General Staff signed the new special forces headquarters into existence in April 2011.
+The goal was for ANASOC to continue developing and implementing its plans for the staffing, training, and equipping of its forces while also achieving results on the battlefield.

-Upon his creation, the ANASOC HQ in 2011 consisted of 7,809 ANACDO and 646 ANASF (ANA Special Forces).
-Graduation rates for both ANACDO and ANASF operators remained steady and are on schedule to meet end-strength targets.
-From October 2011 through March 2012, the ANASOC’s School of Excellence produced 1,817 new CDOs and 183 new S.F. operators.
+When it was created in 2011, the ANASOC headquarters consisted of 7,809 ANACDO and 646 ANASF (ANA Special Forces) personnel.
+Graduation rates for both ANACDO and ANASF operators have been steady and are on track to meet end-strength targets.
+From October 2011 through March 2012, the ANASOC School of Excellence produced 1,817 new CDOs and 183 new S.F. operators.

-ANA Commandos (ANACDO) are trained to perform all kinds of missions and special operations against hostile forces.
-They are prepared for urban and guerrilla warfare, combat search, and reconnaissance.
-ANA commandos can also deal with hostage-taking situations.
-Still, their main goal is to spend every possible moment helping the Afghan people, so it is not uncommon to see the operators of ANA Commando escorting convoys of humanitarian aid or to see them distributing humanitarian aid directly.
+The ANA Commandos (ANACDO) are trained to carry out a wide range of missions and special operations against hostile forces.
+They are prepared for urban and guerrilla warfare, combat search and reconnaissance, and can handle hostage situations.
+However, their primary focus is on helping the Afghan people, so it is not uncommon to see ANA Commando operators escorting convoys of humanitarian aid or distributing aid directly to communities in need.
+In addition to their specialized training, ANA Commandos are also skilled in providing security and assistance to civilians affected by conflict.

-They reached the ability to conduct independent operations throughout Afghanistan, and when engaged, ANACDO wins decisively.
-Nearly all special operations kandaks, including ANACDO members, performed separate company-level operations.
-Several have conducted unilateral missions driven by Afghan intelligence gathered without the involvement of coalition special operations forces.
-Commando units routinely conducted night raids independently, using their intelligence to move operations.
+The ANA Commandos (ANACDO) have proven to be highly effective in their operations throughout Afghanistan, consistently achieving decisive victories when engaged in combat.
+Nearly all special operations kandaks, including ANACDO units, have conducted independent company-level operations.
+Some have even carried out unilateral missions based on intelligence gathered by Afghan forces without the involvement of coalition special operations forces.
+ANA Commando units are also skilled in conducting night raids independently, using their own intelligence capabilities to plan and execute operations.

 - M16 assault rifle;